rrad0812/mydocs/json/Python json.md

 john wick marks is:  75
 ```

+**Note**:
-Note: We used json.loads() method to convert JSON encoded data into a Python dictionary.
+We used `json.loads()` method to convert JSON encoded data into a Python dictionary.
 After turning JSON data into a dictionary, we can check if a key exists or not.

 ### Check if there is a value for a key in JSON